Lauren Ashcraft math: Anxiety + comedy = running for Congress

-Lauren Ashcraft is a Democratic Socialist comedian running for Congress in NY-12.
+Lauren Ashcraft is a Democratic Socialist comedian who ran for Congress in NY-12 in 2020.

 She went to comedy school and started to perform standup comedy throughout the city as a hobby.
 In 2016 after wanting to create a safe place for comedians to practice their craft, she began to produce comedy shows.
-Later that same year she planned a celebration show for the weekend following the 2016 presidential election, and when that did not go as planned, she decided to turn the show into a fundraiser for Planned Parenthood in an effort to combat a feeling of hopelessness.
+Later that year she planned a celebration show for the weekend following the 2016 presidential election—and when that did not go as planned, she turned the show into a fundraiser for Planned Parenthood.
 Lauren continued to plan free monthly charitable comedy shows, aptly named “Collection Box Comedy,” at which she would showcase diverse comedic talent and collect optional donations from attendees for various 501(c)3 organizations she is passionate about.
 Learn more about Lauren here!
 Follow her here!

 Favorite response to a heckler or troll?